CPAN-Security/security.metacpan.org/sbom/README.md

 > * E.g. someone in the #debian-perl group downloads, builds, tests and installs something from CPAN, but instead of doing a regular install, they us tooling like `dh-make-perl` to produce a custom installation directory that can be incorporated into a .deb archive.

 > [!IMPORTANT]
-> Packagers should add build environment metadata (including resolved dependences) in an accompanying SBOM file.
+> Packagers should add build environment metadata (including resolved dependencies) in an accompanying SBOM file.

 ## Curator

 Selects or pins which releases are suitable for use within an organization.
-Concerns themselves with both the stability and predictability of components, and how this is prioritized against the need for features, bugfixes and security updates.
+Concerns themselves with both the stability and predictability of components, and how this is prioritized against the need for features, bug fixes and security updates.

 > [!NOTE]
 > * Curators may decide both whether and where the output of a Packager is distributed.